Looking for good hotels in Putrajaya or Cyberjaya?

 Putrajaya Marriott Hotel

-This smart hotel is located within IOI Resort City which is a residential development wrapped around a golf course on the northern fringes of Putrajaya.
+This smart hotel is located within IOI Resort City which is a residential and retail development wrapped around a golf course on the northern fringes of Putrajaya.

 The Marriott Hotel is an imposing size with a very grandiose exterior and entrance which leads into a cavernous and spacious lobby.